cindyoff/quant-finance-models/option-pricing/fourier/info.md

 # Fast Fourier transform (FFT)

-Algorithm for the option pricing of a call (vanilla), at-the-money (ATM), based on the academic paper written by Madan (1999) for the _Journal of Computational Finance_.
+Algorithm for the option pricing of a call (vanilla), at-the-money (ATM), based on the academic paper written by Carr and Madan (1999) for the _Journal of Computational Finance_.

 Call price, noted as $C(k_u)$ :